martinit18/nested_fit/README.md

 ## History of the past versions

-The present version is 3.2.
+The present version is 3.3.
+What is new: a modular version of likelihood for preparing to a generalization to the problem to be treated (not only data analysis)

-Previous versions were including libraries without free licenses (Numerical Recipes).
+Previous versions are:
-This is the first version with free sharing code only.
+ - This is the first version with free sharing code only.
   - Pion mass function and laser interpolation taken out to avoid Numerical Recipes
   - Indexing for sorting data from SLATEC routine now
   - Log(factorial) and gamma function from intrinsic function DLGAMMA now (and via a new routine for the factorial)
   - Test for integer input for Poisson likelihood
   - Fitpack for splines in Shirley profile too

-Previous versions are:

  - 3.1  Optimization of parallel computing\
       Corrections to Shirley functions\